 – Other services can be designed and provided to drivers, for example for charging without cable handling (inductive or automated charging).

 The ISO 15118 standard also ensures better prevention of cybercrime (energy theft, identity theft, cyber vandalism, etc.) and protection of drivers’ data, on which AFIREV has published a recommendation.
+Subsequently, in 2022, a cooperation of several European partners in line with this recommendation developed a working demonstrator of a PKI key certificate architecture not relying on a single monopoly player, presented in this video.

 DC charging stations equipped with CCS chargers already incorporate a reduced version of this standard.
 Vehicles with the first full version of the standard (published in 2014) are starting to be marketed and AC charging stations compatible with this version will be available in 2020.
 This standard should thus be gradually deployed in the coming years on a European scale and involve all actors at play in EV charging ecosystem: infrastructure developers and owners, charging station manufacturers, operators of charging infrastructures, mobility service operators, roaming platforms, car manufacturers and, ultimately, energy providers.